Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures: Risk-averse Markov Decision Processes

 Given Proposition \ref{thrm_dp_fix_theta_finite}, we can obtain the dynamic equations for \eqref{eq_risk_finite_horizon_mdp} as follows.

 \begin{theorem} Let $\theta^*$ be an optimal solution of \eqref{finite_horizon_minmin_mdp}.
-Consider $\cbr{\tilde{V}^{\theta^*}_t}_{t=0}^T$ defined as in \eqref{dp_val_give_theta_finite} and $\pi^*_{\theta^*}$ defined in \eqref{opt_pi_given_theta_finite}.
+Consider $\{\tilde{V}^{\theta^*}_t\}_{t=0}^T$ defined as in \eqref{dp_val_give_theta_finite} and $\pi^{\theta^*}$ defined in \eqref{opt_pi_given_theta_finite}.
 Then we have

-and $\pi^*_{\theta^*}$ is an optimal policy. \end{theorem}
+and $\pi^{\theta^*}$ is an optimal policy. \end{theorem}

-\begin{remark} Despite considering the set of randomized history-dependent policies in \eqref{eq_risk_finite_horizon_mdp}, it might be worth noting that there exist an optimal policy $\pi^*$ for \eqref{eq_risk_finite_horizon_mdp} that is history-dependent only through the accumulated cost $x_t$, and non-randomized. \end{remark} In what follows, we establish the dynamic programming equations of $\cR^\pi(s)$ for any $\pi \in \Pi_{\mathrm{MR}}(\tilde{\cM}_\theta)$.
+In view of Theorem \ref{cor_dp_optimal_value_finite_mdp}, the optimal policy $\pi^*$ for \eqref{eq_risk_finite_horizon_mdp} is non-randomized and depends on the history only through the accumulated cost.
+We now turn our attention to evaluating $\cR^\pi(s)$ for any given policy $\pi$.
+Following a similar argument as before, we proceed to establish the dynamic programming equations of $\cR^\pi(s)$ for any $\pi \in \Pi_{\mathrm{MR}}(\tilde{\cM}_\theta)$.